F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/README.md

 **/config/verifyHash section**

-Note the hashed script-signature may be different in your template.<br>
+Note the hashes and script-signature may be different in your template.
+It is important to check there is a script-signature line present in the location shown.<br>

 ```json